Skip to content

 Compound

-Riverside Archery Club is unable to allow compound bows to be shot on the top field because there is insufficient overshoot.
+Riverside Archery Club is unable to allow compound bows because there is insufficient overshoot.
+If you are interested in shooting Compound we can point you to a suitable club.

 Other Bow styles

 There are many more bows than those described above.
-Asian bows, horse bows, recurve flat bows, and others.
+Asian bows, horse bows, flat bows, and others.
+Each have their own particular features and rules regarding their use.